 Source: Survey Monkey

 Survey Monkey Genius is a tool that helps you both create surveys and analyse your responses.
-While their analysis feature for open comments might not be as advanced as other solutions on this list, it’s helpful when creating surveys on a smaller scale.
-Or when conducting marketing research or other campaigns more aligned with sending out traditional surveys.
-However, if you are trying to find a solution to analyse large quantities of qualitative feedback from your your website, in-app or other digital channels, it might not be ideal for you.
+It’s helpful when creating surveys on a smaller scale and when conducting marketing research or other campaigns aligned with sending out traditional surveys.

 Survey Monkey’s natural language processing categorises your responses as positive, negative or neutral, giving you a clear indication of your customers’ general feelings.
-Additionally, it can give you insights like bad scoring within a certain target group and remove poor-quality responses.
+Additionally, it can give you insights into if you are scoring bad within a certain target group and remove poor-quality responses.

 Choosing a customer feedback summary solution that works for you